Landscape lighting drainage problems

 Frequently Asked Questions

-How can I tell if my landscape lighting has a drainage problem?
+How do I know if my landscape lighting has a drainage issue?

-Signs of a drainage issue include standing water around the fixtures, soggy soil, and lights that don't function properly.
+Signs of a drainage problem include standing water, soggy soil, and lights that are not functioning properly.

 Connect with certified professionals in your area